nikolmichaelidou/DARKTIDE-FANWEBISTE/README.md

 - **Psyker Lore**: Delve into the nature of psychic powers, the dangers of the warp, and the history of human psykers.
 - **Psychic Weapons**: Explore a collection of force weapons and psychic foci used by various psyker classes.
+- **Psychic Powers**: Browse a comprehensive database of psychic abilities organized by discipline, with details on casting values, range, and effects.
 - **Famous Battles**: Learn about significant conflicts where psykers played pivotal roles.
 - **Psyker Types**: Discover the different classifications and specializations of psykers in the Imperium.
 - **3D Models**: Interactive 3D models of psyker characters and equipment using Sketchfab.